avajs/eslint-plugin-ava/docs/rules/assertion-arguments.md

 This rule also attempts to enforce passing actual values before expected values.
 If exactly one of the first two arguments to a two-argument assertion is a static expression such as `{a: 1}`, then the static expression must come second. (`t.regex()` and `t.notRegex()` are excluded from this check, because either their `contents` argument or their `regex` argument could plausibly be the actual or expected value.)
 If the argument to a one-argument assertion is a binary relation such as `'static' === dynamic`, a similar check is performed on its left- and right-hand sides.
 Errors of these kinds are usually fixable.

+For `t.regex()` and `t.notRegex()`, this rule instead checks that the first argument is not a regex (it should be a string).
+If a regex literal or `new RegExp()` is passed as the first argument, the error is auto-fixable by swapping the first two arguments.

 ## Examples

 ```js